 English boots come in several different styles as well.
 Traditional dress boots; those tall black boots we see in old British hunting scenes are still common in the dressage ring and in eventing and really are correct in almost any English discipline.
 Some backyard riders and trail riders find that a comfortable pair of tall boots is good protection and support for every day.
 Other’s find them too hot and cumbersome.
-Field boots look like dress boots but have a lace up over the instep.
+Field boots look like dress boots but have a lace-up over the instep.
 These are worn in the hunter show ring and are more comfortable if you have a foot with a high instep.
 The lace makes it a little easier to get in and out.

 Both types of tall boots may or may not have a zipper up the back so they’re easier to get in and out of.
-And if you find a perfect pair of new or used boots, but they are difficult to put on, it is possible to have zippers put in or replaced if they get worn.
+If you find a perfect pair of new or used boots, but they are difficult to put on, it is possible to have zippers put in or replaced if they get worn.

 Jodphur or paddock boots are English styles of riding boots that only go up the ankle.
 They are often worn by children in the show ring, with jodhpurs and leather gaiters, straps that go around the calf just below the knee to prevent the jodhpurs from bunching up the leg.
 Many adults, wear these, with or without half-chaps for everyday riding.
 A good pair will be comfortable for wearing around the barn, although you may not want to use leather boots for stall mucking.
-Jodhpur boots come in pull-on, zipper or laced styles.
-Some people prefer the zipper style because they’re quick to put on and take off, but feet with high arches can feel cramped in the zipper or pull on styles.
+Jodhpur boots come in pull-on, zipper, or laced styles.
+Some people prefer the zipper style because they’re quick to put on and take off, but feet with high arches can feel cramped in the zipper or pull-on styles.